felixdorn/laravel-metadata/README.md

 $model->meta->has('something'); // returns false
 $model->meta->delete('this');
+$model->meta->reset();
-$model->meta->reset(); // removes all the metadata, if you pass an array, it will be used to initialize the metadata
+// removes all the metadata
+// if you pass an array, it will be used to initialize the new metadata

 $model->meta->prefixWith($model);